Shakespeare's 'lost child' makes rare appearance in London

 "It's a Shakespearean play that you are unlikely to have seen before.
 You can put yourself in the position of how the original Jacobean audience would have seen it," he said, when asked about his decision to stage the work.

-Cottis, who is a lecturer at the University of Middlesex, as well as the founder of theater company Instant Classics, was also interested in the play's unquestionably Shakespearean themes of the agonizing dilemmas thrown up by love and humanity's limited power to determine its own outcome.
+Cottis, who is a lecturer at the University of Middlesex, as well as the founder of theatre company Instant Classics, was also interested in the play's unquestionably Shakespearean themes of the agonising dilemmas thrown up by love and humanity's limited power to determine its own outcome.

 "In what is probably his last play, Shakespeare returned to the themes of 'The Two Gentlemen of Verona', one of his first," Cottis said, adding that the play's "stripped down" plot made it suited to a low-budget production in an intimate space, where the interaction between audience and cast is direct.